Time Investment: 6 Minutes

 Here we are wrapping up the series on avoiding the pricing game!
 We’ve gone through how to approach clients and how to control costs through budgeting…now we get into how to physically reduce business costs to keep ourselves competitive and increase our budgets.
-The goal with these tips to hone in on a few things that you can do to reduce the business costs in some areas in order to maximize profit and/or increase your budget for something else (marketing, client incentives, etc.)
+The goal with these tips to hone in on a few things that you can do to reduce your business costs in some areas in order to maximize profit and/or increase your budget for something else (marketing, client incentives, etc.)

 Tip #1 – Buy in Bulk